Atlas-Community/AtlasID/README.md

 > AtlasID is a complete solution including an API in NodeJS (AdonisJS) and a plugin (Synapse), allowing to manage players for SCP:SL servers.

 ### 🏠 [Homepage](https://atlas-scp.fr)

+**Important:** since the project for which this resource was developed has been closed, I no longer actively maintain AtlasID.
+I am open to PR.

 ## Prerequisites